Making your own compost is a great way of recycling green waste. It saves you money and it improves the health of your garden soil.

 Make an efficient heap

 Home-made compost heaps should be at least 1m x 1m, to promote decomposition.
 Use timber boards for the sides to help retain heat.
 Plastic compost bins can be of smaller dimensions as they retain moisture and heat well.
-Find out how to make a compost bin.

 Use a mix of ingredients